COST-ELTeC/ELTeC-data/README.md

 - [lang] identifies the input repository, e.g. 'fra'
 - [where] gives the location of the input data, e.g. `VERB/lemma` .
 The script will look for input files at the location `repoRoot-[lang]/[where]` (where `repoRoot` is defined in the perl script)
 - [which] specifies which type of frequency list is to be produced.
-Currently three types are recognised :
+Currently two types are recognised :
     - `manual` for verbs selected manually
     - `w2v` for verbs selected on the basis of a word2vec procedure
-    - `cats` for manually selected words using the supplied categorisations

-It produces a file called `ELTeC-data/[lang]/innerVerbCounts.dat`, in which each row contains
+It produces a file called `ELTeC-data/[lang]/[which]Counts.dat`, in which each row contains

 - the text identifier
 - the year of publication
 - the total number of verbs in the text
 - the total number of "inner verbs" in the text
-- counts for each specified verb, or for each category
+- counts for each specified item

 Here for example is the start of the output produced by the commnd
 ~~~~